TuyishimireEric/OOP-school-library/README.md

 ## Getting Started

-> To successfully utilize this project first of all you need to clone or download the repository, Then open the terminal
+To get a local copy up clone the repo or download the full souce code

+    Clone the repository by running git clone git@github.com:TuyishimireEric/OOP-school-library.git Navigate to the folder cd OOP-school-library

 ### Run the following commands as listed in your terminal: